Nutella4Mandela/MoneyMaker/README.md

 # MoneyMaker
 This code converts your number into coins.
-The rounds out what type of coins you have.
+They rounds out what type of coins you have.